-At this time, we are not taking any reservations until April.
-We plan to accept reservations during the spring, but please continue to visit our website for updates.
+At this time, we are not taking any reservations.
+We plan to accept reservations again soon, but please continue to visit our website for updates.

 - 8:00 - 9:00 pm: Reservation hour only.
 Reservation requests received after 2 PM the day of may not be processed.